What is Discovery?

 Who do we work with?

-We work closely with schools, social care, the local hospital education services and specialist provision units.
-We are registered Alternative Provision providers for Bristol City Council and South Gloucestershire Council, and work with many other local authorities.
+At Discovery we work closely with schools, social care, the local hospital education services and specialist provision units.
+We are on both the two Bristol City and South Gloucestershire Councils’ Alternative Provision registers and work with many other local authorities

 However, anyone can refer a student to the Discovery programme – please contact us to discuss the needs of any young person you think could benefit.